gonzalorodrigo/sremote/README.md

 SREMOTE stands for Simpler REMOTE: a package to execute Python remotely without all the usual complications that other packages offer.

-In sremote there are Three basic concepts:
+In sremote there are Three basic concepedts:

 - Connector: A connector is a class that offers methods that allow to: copy files to, retrieve files from, and execute shell commands at a remote machine.